 Suite Licensing Suite products combine multiple components to provide a certain set of capabilities.
 Suite products have a single license that you can assign to all suite components.
 When participating in a suite, suite components have different licensing models than their standalone versions.
 Examples of suite products are vCloud Suite, vSphere with Operations Management, and VMware vSphere Platinum.

 Managing Licenses To license an asset in vSphere, you must assign it a license that holds an appropriate product license key.
 You can use the license management functionality in the vSphere Client and the vSphere Web Client to license multiple assets at a time from a central place.
 Assets are vCenter Server systems, hosts, vSAN clusters, and solutions.

 Viewing Licensing Information You can view the licensing state of the vSphere environment from a central place by using the license management functionality in the vSphere Client or the vSphere Web Client.
 You can view the licenses that are available in vSphere, current license assignments and usage, available license capacity, licensed features in use, and so on.

 Generating Reports for License Use in the vSphere Web Client You can track the license use of your vSphere environment by generating reports for the license use of assets for a certain time period.
 Assets are hosts, vCenter Server systems, vSAN clusters, and solutions.

-Synchronizing Licenses with Your My VMware Account With vSphere 6.5 and later, VMware starts offering the Synchronize Licenses feature that you can use to import license keys and license key data from My VMware to your vSphere environment.
+Synchronizing Licenses with Your Customer Connect Account With vSphere 6.5 and later, VMware starts offering the Synchronize Licenses feature that you can use to import license keys and license key data from Customer Connect to your vSphere environment.

 vCenter Server Domain Repoint License Considerations Domain repointing copies license keys to a new domain.
 Copying the license keys ensures that valid licensing of all assets is maintained after repointing.